dobairoland/ZyEHW/README.md

 1. If you are interested in *partial reconfiguration* at very low-level then you can learn how to do reconfiguration of look-up tables.
-This kind of reconfiguration is faster than the one supported by PlanAhead or Vivado.
+This kind of reconfiguration is faster than the one supported by PlanAhead and Vivado.

 1. If you want to know how to use *Xilinx Vivado* for developing complex hardware systems then you can find our scripts for the automated use of this